 Start by counting in your head during the time you are warming up for your run.
 You can then progress by repeating the same process during your long run.
 Learn to breathe through your mouth while running.
 This allows you to take in more oxygen to your body than when you breathe through your nose.

 Constant practice is the key to creating your breathing pattern.
 Your mind is a powerful tool that is able to grasp what you keep learning.
 The mind plays a significant role during long distance running.
 It feels good to realize you are running and breathing in tune to what you have practiced and learned before.

 3. Finding Your Rhythm

 There is much more to breathing than exhaling and inhaling of oxygen during a long run.
 You need to find and create your rhythm that works well for you.
-Paying attention to your breath patterns will determine how you train and run.
+Paying attention to your breathing patterns will determine how you train and run.

 When you inhale, your diaphragm expands and allows your lungs to take in a great amount of air.
 A breathing pattern enables you to draw air into your body through focused breathing.
 The pattern gets complete when you are able to control how you breathe.This is what results into rhythmic breathing pattern.

 Rhythmic breathing allows you to connect your mind, body and spirit together.
 This connection makes it possible for you to have control over your physical body.
 When you achieve this connection, you are able to run long distance.

 4. Staying Calm

 Running a long distance needs calmness.
 Relaxing enables you to gain control of the stress that inhibits your performance.
 Staying calm allows you release tension from your mind.
 It also helps you to launch into autopilot.

 5. Regulating Your Body Temperature